 On 30 July 2021, the Supreme Court handed down judgment in the case of Tinkler v HMRC, which relates to the law of estoppel by convention.
-Nicholas Macklam acted for the successful appellant (HMRC), led by Malcolm Gammie CBE QC (One Essex Court) and Michael Jones QC (Gray’s Inn Tax Chambers).
+Nicholas Macklam acted for the successful appellant (HMRC), led by Malcolm Gammie CBE KC (One Essex Court) and Michael Jones KC (Gray’s Inn Tax Chambers).

 This is the first occasion the highest court (House of Lords or Supreme Court) has considered the law of estoppel by convention in detail.